Tree Search vs Optimization Approaches for Map Generation: Conclusion

-We display the expressive range of each of these experimental configurations and describe how tree search algorithms have their own generative styles compared to optimization algorithms.
-BFS and DFS usually find solutions that are totally different from the rest due to the different way of node expansion (not following the heuristic function).
-Also, BestFS has different styles because of being greedy compared to other techniques.
-Notably, some of the single-point optimization algorithmic styles differ from the population-based algorithms.
+In this paper, we compared four tree search algorithms to four optimization algorithms in level generation for three different problems (Binary, Zelda, and Sokoban).
+We introduced two new representations (Narrow and Turtle) to battle the problem of the high branching factor that can affect tree search performance badly.
+We found that GBFS performed very similar to optimization algorithms.
+While MCTS did not perform well on Binary and Zelda problem, it exceeded our expectations on the Sokoban problem.
+We think that the random sampling capabilities allows MCTS to avoid getting stuck in a local optima.

-To conclude, we suggest that using tree search algorithms provides stylistic alternatives to optimization algorithms for content generation.
-While the optimization algorithms typically reach quantitatively better results, the right tree search algorithms paired with the right representation can solve the same content generation problem in an interestingly different way.
-Using different algorithms is a way of achieving aesthetic diversity while optimizing for the same heuristic.
+In most cases, it is hard to notice the difference between the generated levels.
+However, there are subtle differences, suggesting that each algorithm has its own ``style'' as an effect of the way the algorithm searches for a solution.
+While the optimization algorithms typically reach quantitatively better results, the right tree search algorithms paired with the right representation can solve the same content generation problem in a different way.

-We would like to take this work further and investigate population-based tree search algorithms, treating the domain as a graph with multiple starting points similar to the work by Browne~\cite{browne2013uct}.
+We would like to take this work further and investigate population-based tree search algorithms, treating the domain as a graph with multiple starting points similar to the work by \citeauthor{browne2013uct}~\shortcite{browne2013uct}.
+We would also like to extend this work by using bigger maps and more complex problems (such as Super Mario Bros level generation) and compare new state of the art algorithms in both tree search and optimization algorithms.
 Another direction is to test these techniques on different domains and generative problems and see how well they translate (narrative generation, character generation, sprite generation, rule generation, etc).
-An interesting direction is to mix between population-based optimization and tree search algorithms by using the tree search algorithms as a mutation operator, this will add a different style to the generated levels while have the parallel ability of population-based optimization.
-In this work, we only investigated offline planning using tree search algorithms, an interesting approach is to try using them in online planning setting.
-We think that online planning can help find the solution faster but at the same time, the algorithm might get stuck in local optimal if it can't find anything better in the online horizon.
-Finally, we want to experiment with the relationship between different map initialization methods and heuristic/fitness functions while applying it on an actual game.